RantumBits/headless.us/content/posts/2020-03-27-hello-new-world.md

 ---
 template: SinglePost
 title: 'Hello, (new) world!'
-status: Draft
+status: Published
-date: '2020-03-27 17:08'
+date: '2020-03-27 08:57'
 tags:
   - ecomloop
-excerpt: 'hello new world. '
+excerpt: >-
+  The coronavirus pandemic will server as the single biggest catalyst in the transition to a digital economy.
+categories:
+  - category: News
 ---
+A classic first-post title, with a (small) addition.

-This isn't technically the first post on the ecomloop blog; I've made a few short-lived attempts in the past.
-This is the fist post on this iteration of the blog and the new site.
+While this isn't technically the first post on the _ecomloop_ blog, this is the fist post on this iteration of the site, one that's been in the works for months.
+Pushed to the side and postponed until "tomorrow" in lieu of client work, it never seemed worth the effort.
+The problem was approaching this with the wrong purpose.

+The world has changed drastically over the past few weeks in response to the covid-19 pandemic.
+Many physical location businesses are shut down in many places, record numbers of people are out of work, healthcare systems are inundated, and the economic outlook is grim.

-Past attempts have fallen short because they were meant for a blog that didn't have a purpose.
-The writing was forced and topics were driven by what I thought would be helpful to a vast-range of ecommerce businesses.
-This isn't meant as a practical advice blog.
-It's meant to explore developments in the way humans transact.
-The world is moving to an entirely digital economy.
-Many businesses and individuals have already done so and as I write this, the coronavirus stands to be the single biggest catalyst ever towards a the digital economy.
-All of the elements are in place for a huge boost.
-Most physical location businesses have been forced close to close for "shelter-in-place" restrictions, while online retailers continue to operate with enormous success.
-And the local businesses that have stayed open are heavily relying on digital transactions via food & grocery delivery apps like GrubHub, UberEats, DoorDash, Instacart, etc. The demand for grocery delivery is in such high demand that it's become quite difficult to even secure delivery times- at least anecdotally in the San Mateo, CA area & SW Florida (where my parents are located).
-With no option to shop locally, the tech-averse and anti-big business shoppers have suddenly
+It's not all bad news.
+The digital economy has continued to operate - and even proliferate.
+Big retailers likes Amazon, Walmart & Target have seen huge surges and are hiring to meet demand.
+Local businesses that have stayed open are heavily relying on digital transactions via food & grocery delivery apps like GrubHub, UberEats, DoorDash, Instacart, etc. The demand for grocery delivery is in such high demand that it's become difficult to secure delivery times.
+Platforms like Shopify are seeing boosts as more businesses look to serve customers online.

+_The coronavirus pandemic will server as the single biggest catalyst in the transition to a digital economy._ ****

+All of the elements are in place.
+The infrastructure already exists and is generally salable to serve a much larger audience.
+With few options of where to shop, even the tech-averse and pro-local-business crowds will move shopping online - and be unlikely to move back once getting accustomed to the convenience.
+Likewise, more businesses will move transactions online and see little reason to operate high-overhead physical locations.

+Some of the changes in the world are temporary - and most will have lasting repercussions.
+The world will not go back to the way it was.

+The purpose of this blog is to explore ideas, projects, and ideas in the digital economy.
+There are plenty of challenges ahead - and immense opportunity.